 Because of the legal status of the NDP, we have to be able to demonstrate that proposed policies and statements are based on clear evidence.
 The 2016 Town Survey has provided useful information in that respect as have other publicly available statistics (e.g. census data) but we have also commissioned the following reports in order to get the expert input required, much of this has been covered by external grants:

 - Biodiversity Report – produced by Thames Valley Environmental Records Centre, this identifies important sites, habitats and species that will need to be considered in the Plan.

 - Local Housing Needs Assessment – covering the number, type, mix and tenure of housing needed to meet the requirements of local people, this will be available shortly.

-- Area Character Assessment – led by an expert consultant with the help of a team of local volunteers, this will enable us to include policies to protect and enhance the character of the town and the conservation area.
+- Area Character Assessment – led by an expert consultant with the help of a team of local volunteers, this report has been produced to help us develop policies to protect and enhance the character of the town and the conservation area.
 A consultation was held on the draft report and the final version will be out soon.